When is the admission deadline?

 Our program operates on a rolling admission basis.
-Basically we will continue to admit students until the cohort is filled.
+Basically, we will continue to admit students until the cohort is filled.
 That being said we typically conduct a minimum of at least 3 distinct application evaluation periods.
 The first typically takes place between late January and early February.
-In this evaluation period we typically admit up to a 1/4 of the cohort.
+In this evaluation period, we typically admit up to a 1/4 of the cohort.
 The second application evaluation period is around the end of March/beginning of April.
 In this evaluation period we typically we admit the largest group (up to 2/3 of the cohort).
 The final application evaluation period will take place in mid to late May.
-Typically we will fill the majority of cohort during that evaluation.
+Typically we will fill the majority of the cohort during that evaluation.
 Typically we don’t admit students in the fall cohort after the 2nd week in June.

 We do offer an extremely limited part-time option.
 Our part-time students must complete a minimum of 2 courses per semester so that the program can be completed in a minimum of 6 semesters.
 In order to participate in our part-time option you must receive permission from the program graduate director.
 Typically permission is granted when student can demonstrate a specific need.

 Students can transfer up to 6 credits to our program.
 Typically transfer credits when approved are applied to elective coursework.

 Our program requires the completion of 36 graduate credits.
 Fulltime students typically complete the program in 4 semesters, basically 2 academic years (September-May).
 Part-time students typically complete the program in 6 semesters, basically 3 years (September-May).

 Do I need a specific undergraduate degree or coursework to be eligible for this program?